formal-land/coq-of-ocaml/doc/docs/install.md

 title: Install
 ---

-We recommend you to install the latest stable version via [opam](https://opam.ocaml.org/).
+We recommend to install the latest stable version of coq-of-ocaml via [opam](https://opam.ocaml.org/).

 ## Latest stable version
 Using the package manager opam, add the [Coq repository](http://coq.io/opam/):